Pieter van der Merwe

-Pieter Thomas van der Merwe MBE, DL is an English writer on aspects of British maritime history, mainly from 1500 to 1914, but which have also included maritime archaeology and medieval shipbuilding.
-He also writes on the history of Greenwich, marine painting, stage scene-painting and maritime life in art, portraiture, literature and drama.
+Pieter Thomas van der Merwe MBE, DL is an English author on aspects of British maritime history.
+He focuses on the period from 1500 to 1914, but also writes on maritime archaeology and medieval shipbuilding.
+Other subjects include the history of Greenwich, marine painting, stage scene-painting and maritime life in art, portraiture, literature and drama.
 He is a graduate of the University of Manchester and the University of Bristol.
 He joined the staff of the National Maritime Museum in 1974 and was its General Editor until 2018.